dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 How did this happen?

-The root of the answer lies in the conflict between _Dart 1 design philosophy_ and necessity to use _AOT-compilation_ for deployment.
+The root of the answer lies in the conflict between _Dart 1 design philosophy_ and the necessity to use _AOT-compilation_ for deployment.

 Dart 1 was all in on dynamic typing.
 You don't know what a variable contains - but you can do anything with it.
 Can pass it anywhere.
-Can all any methods on it.
+Can call any methods on it.
 Any class can override a catch-all `noSuchMethod` and intercept invocations of methods it does not define.
-Dart's reflection system `dart:mirrors` is similarly unrestricted: you can [reflect][dart-mirrors-reflect] on any value, then ask information about its [type][dart-mirrors-type], ask type about its [declarations][dart-mirrors-declarations], ask declared members about their [parameters][dart-mirrors-parameters] and so on.
+Dart's reflection system `dart:mirrors` is similarly unrestricted: you can [reflect][dart-mirrors-reflect] on any value, then ask information about its [type][dart-mirrors-type], ask a type about its [declarations][dart-mirrors-declarations], ask declared members about their [parameters][dart-mirrors-parameters] and so on.
 Having an appropriate _mirror_ you can invoke methods, read and write fields, instantiate new objects.

-This ability to _indirectly_ act on the state of the program creates a problem for static analysis of the program and that in turn affects ability of the AOT compiler to produce a small and fast binary.
+This ability to _indirectly_ act on the state of the program creates a problem for the static analysis of the program and that in turn affects the ability of the AOT compiler to produce a small and fast binary.

 To put this complexity in simple terms consider two pieces of code: